 Variables in Memory

-When the program is run, the compiler/system will place each of these variables at a certain location in memory associated with an address.
+When the program is compiled and run, these variables will be placed at a certain location in memory.

 For instance, if we have 16 bytes of memory, with the first byte starting at address zero and the last byte starting at address 15